alamgirqazi/blog/quotes.md

 <br>

 <p class="message">
-"The only questions that really matter are the ones you ask yourself" Ursula K. Le Guin
+"The only questions that really matter are the ones you ask yourself."
+~ Ursula K. Le Guin
 </p>

 <br>

-> It's not the happy people that are thankful, but the thankful people that are happy.
+> “You can’t live a perfect day until you do something for someone who will never be able to repay you.”
-~ Buddha
+~ John Wooden

 <br>